 Bridge loans can often be attained quickly and relatively easily, even for borrowers with less-than-perfect credit.
 Lenders tend to worry less about a borrower’s credit history and credit score, knowing they can seize the property that’s collateralized in the event of default.

 Many small business owners who choose commercial bridge loans do so for one of the following reasons:

-- The commercial bridge loan process is usually much shorter than the commercial mortgage process, so borrowers who take on a commercial loan can close on properties more quickly than prospective buyers using other forms of financing.
+The commercial bridge loan process is usually much shorter than the commercial mortgage process.
+Borrowers who take on a commercial loan can close on properties more quickly than prospective buyers using other forms of financing.

-- Most lenders offer commercial bridge loans without much consideration to an applicant’s credit score.
+Most lenders offer commercial bridge loans without much consideration for an applicant’s credit score.
 However, by attaining a loan and making repayments according to the terms the lender sets, borrowers can boost their credit score, possibly enough to become eligible for more favorable forms of financing.

 In most circumstances, commercial bridge loans help borrowers raise money to cover impending asset costs, but they’re infrequently used for long periods of time.

 Is a commercial bridge loan risky?